Doerman family murders: Legal proceedings

 Doerman reportedly admitted in an interview he had been planning since October 2022 to shoot his sons.

 He was charged with nine counts of aggravated murder, one for each gunshot that hit the deceased.
 In addition, he received eight kidnapping charges and four felonious assault charges.
 His first court appearance was on June 16.
 He pleaded not guilty at his arraignment on June 23, which he later changed his plea to not guilty by reason of insanity in March 2024.
 Prior to Doerman pleading guilty and being sentenced to life imprisonment, prosecutor Mark Tekulve sought the death penalty.
 Doerman's trial was set to begin in July 2024, but was delayed.
 On August 2, 2024, Doerman pleaded guilty in exchange for three life sentences without parole.

 An attorney for the prosecution read statements by both Doerman's wife and his stepdaughter.
 The stepdaughter's statement read, in part:

 [Y]ou gave me an amazing life and I will forever be grateful for the memories and time you spent with me....
 I don't think I will ever be able to hate you....
 I will forever hold onto the memories I had with you and the boys because those are all happy memories and those were the best times....
 [Y]ou were the best dad I could have ever asked for....
 I will never in a million years ever forgive you for what you have done and hope you pay for your actions like you deserve.
 But I will never hate you.

 Perpetrator

-Court records show Chad Doerman had one criminal offense from a domestic violence charge prior to the shootings, as well as some traffic violations.
+Court records show Chad Doerman (born March 1, 1991) had one criminal offense from a domestic violence charge prior to the shootings, as well as some traffic violations.
 The domestic abuse case was ultimately dropped after the alleged victim, Doerman's father, failed to appear as a prosecution witness in the case.
 A neighbor who saw the aftermath of the shooting indicated they had witnessed Doerman treating his family poorly and that he was angry every day.

+On August 7, 2024, Doerman was incarcerated at the Correctional Reception Center in Orient, Ohio.